Last Updated on October 2, 2022 by Andrew Pirie

 That said, there are key, basic techniques that will make future javelin throwing easier.
 First, “throwing through the tip” means applying the throwing force cleanly along the longitudinal axis of the javelin.
 Forces applied even a slight tangent will dramatically detract from the throw.

 The javelin is notoriously finicky about its flight.
-The second main one is to learn to pull (not throw) the javelin over your center of mass (body), which is fundamental to applying the accelerating inertia from the approach into the spear.
-Work on those will lead to better future throwing.
+The second main one is to learn to pull (not throw) the javelin over your center of mass (body), which is fundamental to applying the accelerating inertia from the approach to the spear.
+Working on those will lead to better future throwing.

 How do I throw farther in javelin?